Click on the thumbnail of the campus map to view it in actual size.

 The 700 acre LMU-College of Veterinary Medicine DeBusk Veterinary Teaching Center (DVTC), located in Ewing, VA, will include facilities designed for teaching sciences, specifically designed for education, research, and service in veterinary medicine.
 It will be used for large animal (bovine, caprine, equine) and small animal (canine, feline, exotics) core clinical skills instruction, including safe animal handling, in years 1 through 3 of the curriculum.
 The DVTC will also include a staging facility for ambulatory outreach to Appalachian farms as well as a clinical research area.
 For a site map of the DVTC click here.

-- Veterinary Student Center Construction Progress
+- Veterinary Student Center

-- Equine Teaching Center Construction Progress
+- Equine Teaching Center

-- Veterinary Skills Center Construction Progress
+- Veterinary Skills Center

-- Bovine Teaching Center Construction Progress
+- Bovine Teaching Center

-- Equine Stable Construction Progress
+- Equine Stable